Gnash (software): Architecture

 Adobe only provides an outdated version (11.2) of its official player for Linux on IA-32 and an AMD64 developer preview release in a binary-only form.
 Gnash, however, can be compiled and executed on many architectures, including x86, ARM, MIPS, and PowerPC.
 It also supports BSD-based operating systems.
 An early port for RISC OS, which has never had Macromedia/Adobe Flash support beyond Flash 3, does exist, as well as an early port for BeOS, where Flash support terminated at Version 4.
-Development of a port to AmigaOS 4.1 has also recently begun.
+Development of a port to AmigaOS 4.1 has also begun.
 A port to the Haiku Operating System also exists.

 Gnash requires one of AGG, Cairo, or OpenGL for rendering.
 In contrast to most GNU projects, which are typically written in C, Gnash is written in the C++ programming language because of its gameswf heritage.

 Flash compatibility

 Gnash can play SWF files up to version 7, and 80% of ActionScript 2.0.

 The goal of the Gnash developers is to be as compatible as possible with the proprietary player (including behavior on bad ActionScript code).
 However, Gnash offers some special features not available in the Adobe player, such as the possibility to extend the ActionScript classes via shared libraries: sample extensions include MySQL support, file system access and more.
 For security reasons the extension mechanism must be compiled-in explicitly and enabled via configuration files.